petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/DistinctUntilChanged.png)

-There is a stronger version of this operator that you would tipically use in a more traditional data query, the `Distinct()`, which guarantees that a given value can only occur once in the lifetime of the stream and every other occurances will be filtered out.
+There is a stronger version of this operator that you would typically use in a more traditional data query, the `Distinct()`, which guarantees that a given value can only occur once in the lifetime of the stream and every other occurrences will be filtered out.

 #### Skip

 While the `Where()` operator works on the whole stream, checks each element against a predicate and decides whether to keep it or not, but it's possible that you might just want to skip elements at the beginning or end of the stream.
 And this is exactly what you can do with the different variations of the `Skip()` operator.

-The most simple version let's you specify the number of elements or the duration of time you want to skip at the beginning (with the `Skip()`) or end (with the `SkipLast()`) of the stream.
+The most simple version lets you specify the number of elements or the duration of time you want to skip at the beginning (with the `Skip()`) or end (with the `SkipLast()`) of the stream.

 ```csharp
 var source = Observable